 Future research should focus on field trials to empirically test the module's effectiveness in various educational settings and among different student groups.
-Expanding the sample size and including a more diverse range of participants will provide a more comprehensive understanding of the module's impact.
-Moreover, longitudinal studies are recommended to examine the long-term effects of the hiking game technique on students' self-resilience and other aspects of personal development.
+Expanding the sample size and including a more diverse range of participants will provide a more comprehensive understanding of the module's impact as a recommendation for future longitudinal studies on the long-term effects of the hiking game technique on students' self-resilience and other aspects of personal development.
 These studies could also explore potential modifications to the module to enhance its applicability and effectiveness across different cultural and environmental contexts.
 Professional teachers build a civilization through students with professional teacher competencies (Arikunto et al., 2023).